Omniasherief/Home_Automation/README.md

 **1. Automatic Door Control:**

-Two IR sensors detect presence on either side of the door.
+-Two IR sensors detect presence on either side of the door.

-Upon detecting someone approaching, the servo motor opens the door in the opposite direction.
+-Upon detecting someone approaching, the servo motor opens the door in the opposite direction.

 **2. Secure Keypad Entry with Red LED for Wrong Password:**

-Keypad allows entering a password for access.
+-Keypad allows entering a password for access.

-Incorrect password triggers a buzzer and displays "Wrong password" on the LCD, along with a red LED indication.
+-Incorrect password triggers a buzzer and displays "Wrong password" on the LCD, along with a red LED indication.
  You are granted three attempts to enter the correct password.

-Correct password turns on a green LED (implementation not included) and displays "Welcome Home" on the LCD.
+-Correct password turns on a green LED (implementation not included) and displays "Welcome Home" on the LCD.

 **3. Temperature Control with Fan and Alarm:**

-Temperature sensor monitors the environment.
+-Temperature sensor monitors the environment.

-If the temperature exceeds a threshold (e.g., 25°C), a DC motor activates a fan to cool down.
+-If the temperature exceeds a threshold (e.g., 25°C), a DC motor activates a fan to cool down.

-If the temperature surpasses a higher threshold (e.g., 35°C), an alarm sounds (using the buzzer).
+-If the temperature surpasses a higher threshold (e.g., 35°C), an alarm sounds (using the buzzer).
 This alarm can only be deactivated manually with a push button .

 The LCD displays the current temperature in all scenarios.